 X.4 PCS Overview

-To make the flow of the patient information from the ambulance ePCR to the hospital a paperless route during patient transport, a send transaction will be used.
-This reduces the time spent verbally sharing relevant patient information to hospital staff and reduces errors developed through manual data entry.
-This provides increased levels of efficiency to hospital providers resulting in better patient care immediately upon arrival to the hospital.
+Transferring patient information from an ambulance ePCR using a send transaction can increase the efficiency of patient hand off between ambulance and hospitals.

 X.4.1 Concepts

 When a hospital is receiving a patient arriving in an emergency ambulance transport, the main source of the patient information is the ambulance crew that performed the emergency transport.
 This information is not typically electronically transferred and therefore this relay of information is usually verbal.
 This can draw away from the treatment of the patient.
-The use of an interoperable transfer of patient information can reduce the time spent relaying information and provide the hospital treatment team with patient information that can help provide useful information that can be used to make decisions on their treatment upon their arrival to the hospital.
+The use of an interoperable transfer of patient information can reduce the time spent relaying information and provide the hospital treatment team with patient information that can be used to make decisions on their treatment upon their arrival to the hospital.

 X.4.2 Use Cases